utopia-foss/dantro/doc/plotting/creators/pyplot.rst

 For instance, this could be dependent on whether the dimensionality of the data requires another representation mode (the animation) or not.

 For that purpose, the :py:class:`~dantro.plot.plot_helper.PlotHelper` supplies two methods to enter or exit animation mode, :py:meth:`~dantro.plot.plot_helper.PlotHelper.enable_animation` and :py:meth:`~dantro.plot.plot_helper.PlotHelper.disable_animation`.
-When these are invoked, the plot function is *directly* left, the :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator` enables or disables the animation, and the plot function is invoked anew.
+When these are invoked, the plot function is *directly* left, the :py:class:`.PyPlotCreator` enables or disables the animation, and the plot function is invoked anew.

 A few remarks: